rraval/zeroindexed/packages/toph-worker/README.md

 Toph makes extensive use of the [Cloudflare workers free tier][cloudflare-workers-free-tier] to minimize costs.
 However it does issue a write per unique visitor as well as for session extension, so it is possible to run into the limits of 1000 writes per day.

-If your website if popular, this writes per day limit is likely going to be the limiting factor.
+If your website is popular, this writes per day limit is likely going to be the limiting factor.
 Your options are:

 -   Deal with the fact that you'll miss analytics events during these bouts of popularity.
 -   Pay the $5/month fixed cost (and whatever variable cost) to upgrade to the workers paid plan with at least 1 million writes per month.
 This cost can be amortized across other projects that also utilize Cloudflare workers as their deployment mechanism (**cough** [like a controller UI for valheim][valheimctl-worker] **cough**).